lhogie/byransha/README.md

 Byransha is an innovative development middleware that streamlines the creation of business-centric applications.
-The platform is built on five core pillars:
+The platform is built on six core pillars:

-- Decentralization: Eliminating single points of failure, maximizing availability of data.
+- Decentralization: Ensures high availability and resilience by eliminating single points of failure across the data landscape.

-- Event Sourcing: simplifying the organisation of business data and the monitoring of the distributed system, and enabling historizaation/navigation in time remote monitoring of what happens in other peers
+- Event Sourcing: Simplifies data orchestration and real-time monitoring while enabling native versioning and time-travel navigation.

-- Object-oriented modeling: Organizing data to mirror real-world complexities.
+- Object-Oriented Modeling: Maps complex business logic to intuitive data structures that mirror real-world requirements.

-- Graph-oriented architecture: Defining the inter-dependencies between system and technical concepts, driving the navigation both in data and the workflow of the user interface.
+- Graph-Driven Architecture: Maps the interdependencies between system concepts to power seamless navigation across both data and user workflows.

-- Integrated AI: Utilizing machine learning for advanced data analysis and content generation.
+- Integrated AI: Embeds machine learning directly into the core for advanced predictive analysis and automated content generation.

-- Chat-Oriented UX: Prioritizing intuitive, natural language workflows.
+- Conversational UX: Puts natural language at the forefront, creating intuitive, chat-oriented workflows for the end-user.

 # Team
 - Luc Hogie (CNRS Research Engineer)